winks/f5n.org/content/blog/2019/2019-in-review.md

   * Amon Amarth - With Oden On Our Side
   * Amon Amarth - Twilight Of The Thunder God

+Only one In Flames album missing from my collection now, discovered The Chats, and been listening to a lot of Amon Amarth lately.

 ### Other stuff I bought

   * Fenix PD25 Flashlight - *nifty*
   * Gerber Paraframe Mini pocket knife - *went camping, lost it without using it once. doh*
   * [a new computer](/blog/2019/hardware-upgrade)
+  * my first smart home device, a smaho wifi power plug
+  * replaced my Roccat Kone+ mouse with a Roccat Kone EMP, I hope they won't stop making those
+  * first batch of LED light bulbs as my inherited stock of old heatballs was finally used up
+  * bought a slim/small leather wallet after searching for a long time

 ### Social network usage